ibrahimwaheed/Calendar/README.md

 ##### User Stories
 As a User, I would like to be able to edit the calendar files in order to correct any errors that are made.
-As a User, I would like to enter new dates into the calendar to ensure no new appointment is forgotten
+As a User, I would like to enter new dates into the calendar to ensure no new appointment is forgotten As a User, I would like to read the calendar entries and make sure they are displayed in a presentable manner